BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 ## MICRO ROS

-To enbale the MicroROS agent, please make the microros_ws bash, and do "colcon build":
+To enable the MicroROS agent, please make the microros_ws bash, and do "colcon build":

-	source .../microros_ws/install/setup.bash  #(recomend taking it out of the GitHub and make a copy, for the GitHub directory is shared by devices) cd /microros_ws
+	source .../microros_ws/install/setup.bash  #(recommend taking it out of the GitHub and make a copy, for the GitHub directory is shared by devices) cd /microros_ws
 	colcon build